-Targeting Index performance measures
+Targeting Index Performance Measures

-Performance goals must be measurable in order to determine if the goals are being achieved.
+Performance goals must be measurable to determine if the goals are being achieved.
 ACF has developed a set of performance measures (i.e., targeting indexes) that show the extent to which LIHEAP meets its performance goals.
 These measures show LIHEAP's performance in targeting vulnerable and high-burden households:

-- The recipiency targeting index quantifies targeting with respect to receipt of LIHEAP benefits. - The benefit targeting index quantifies targeting with respect to the level of LIHEAP benefits. - The burden reduction targeting index quantifies targeting with respect to the burden reduction resulting from LIHEAP benefits.
+- The recipiency targeting index quantifies targeting with respect to receipt of LIHEAP benefits. - The benefit-targeting index quantifies targeting with respect to the level of LIHEAP benefits. - The burden-reduction targeting index quantifies targeting with respect to the burden-reduction resulting from LIHEAP benefits.

-The development of these indexes facilitates tracking of recipiency, benefit, and burden reduction performance for vulnerable and high-burden households.
+The development of these indexes facilitates tracking of recipiency, benefit, and burden-reduction performance for vulnerable and high-burden households.
 Using these indexes, ACF established the following LIHEAP performance measures:

-- Maintain the recipiency targeting index score of LIHEAP households having at least one member 60 years or older. - Maintain the recipiency targeting index score of LIHEAP households having at least one member five years or younger.
+- Maintain the recipiency targeting index score of LIHEAP households having at least one member 60 years or older. - Maintain the recipiency targeting index score of LIHEAP households having at least one member 5 years or younger.

-Beginning in FY 2016, grantees were required to collect data on LIHEAP benefit targeting, burden reduction targeting, and the number of occurrences where LIHEAP restored home energy service or prevented the loss of home energy service.
-Currently, there are no annual performance objectives for these four new developmental measures as HHS and grantees assess their value in documenting the performance of the LIHEAP program.
+Beginning in FY 2016, grant recipients were required to collect data on LIHEAP benefit-targeting, burdenreduction targeting, and the number of occurrences where LIHEAP restored home energy service or prevented the loss of home energy service.
+Currently, there are no annual performance objectives for these four new developmental measures as HHS and grant recipients assess their value in documenting the performance of LIHEAP.